 Hello again!
 This week’s session was about multimodality, a concept which we have briefly met in another module.
-Overall, I feel a little more confident as the weeks go on when writing my blog as I am getting used to the website as well as discovering the new widgets which are available to use.
+Before we discuss further I would like to mention that I feel a little more confident as the weeks go on when writing my blog.
+I feel like I am getting used to the website as well as discovering the new widgets which are available to use.
+This, for me, is an achievement as I have always been interested about blogging.

 When we present in a classroom we should make sure that it is captivating, motivating and engaging the pupils who we are teaching.
 An advantage of ActivInspire is that you were able to have characters and noise as well as colour.
 All of these factors are our semiotic systems which can enhance the children’s learning due to the variety in which you can present; meaning it can help with pupils understanding (Beauchamp, 2012).
 Even though interactive whiteboards can be very advantageous within a classroom there are consequences to just using them all the time.

 “Other technologies will need consideration to meet individual needs across the range of diversity found among learners” (Deubel, 2010, p.4).
-It is important that we do not fall into the trap of only using interactive whiteboards because there is more advanced technology being used within the society and is still evolving.
+It is important that we do not fall into the trap of only using interactive whiteboards because there is much more advanced technology being used within the society today and is still evolving regularly.
+This means that we can still have ActivInspire within our learning processes but must always remember that it isn’t the only thing out there.
 If we use them in moderation and integrate other devices, this will prevent the children from not knowing the technology which is surrounding them.
+In the future I would like to be able to use ActivInspire since it had so much to offer, this may take time though and depending how well my next attempt goes, I will then make a final decision on how often I will use it.

 • Beauchamp, G. (2012) ICT in the Primary School: From Pedagogy to Practice.
 Pearson.